 On the Certificates tab, under Available, select the certificate, next to Add, in the list, click CA, and then click OK.

 Repeat Step 2.

 Under Others, next to Client Certificate, select Optional and then click OK twice.

 After configuring the client certificate, test the authentication by logging on to Citrix Gateway with the Citrix Gateway plug-in.
 If you have more than one certificate installed, you receive a prompt asking you to select the correct certificate.
 After you select the certificate, the logon screen appears with the user name populated with the information obtained from the certificate.
 Type the password and then click Login.

 If you do not see the correct user name in the User Name field on the logon screen, check the user accounts and groups in your LDAP directory.
 The groups that are defined on Citrix Gateway must be the same as those in the LDAP directory.
 In Active Directory, configure groups at the domain root level.
 If you create Active Directory groups that are not in the domain root level, incorrect reading of the client certificate can result.

-If users and groups are not at the domain root level, the Citrix Gateway logon page displays the user name that is configured in the Active Directory.
-For example, in Active Directory, you have a folder named Users and the certificate says CN=Users.
+If users and groups are not at the domain root level, the Citrix Gateway logon page displays the user name that is configured in Active Directory.
+For example, in Active Directory, you have a folder called Users and the certificate says CN=Users.
 In the logon page, in User Name, the word Users appears.